-Students sponsored by a third-party agency have certain responsibilities to fulfill in order to have the third-party aid applied to their student account.
-The student:
+Students sponsored by an employer or third-party agency have certain responsibilities to fulfill in order to have tuition assistance applied to their accounts.

-- must provide a valid authorization from their agency prior to the tuition due date
+- must provide a valid authorization from the paying agency prior to the tuition due date

-- is responsible for paying any balance not covered by the third-party organization
+- must pay any balance not covered by the authorization by the tuition due date.

 Authorization to Bill Requirements

-In order for a third-party agency to sponsor a student, they must provide the university with authorization to bill them for a student's charges.
+Agencies must provide the university with authorization to be billed for a student's charges.

-- specific charges covered like tuition, fees, books, housing, meal plan, parking permit, etc.
+- specific charges covered (tuition, fees, books, living expenses, etc.)

-- any minimum/maximum amount or a flat dollar rate per credit hour
+- minimum/maximum amount or flat rate per credit hour covered, if applicable

-- the name of the agency and contact information
+- legal name of the agency and contact information

-- a signature and date from an authorized official
+- signature and date by an authorized individual

 Upon receipt of a valid authorization, a credit will be placed on the student's account in the amount of the pending payment.
 If a balance remains, the student should pay immediately to avoid account holds.

-Payment is due from the third party agency within 30 days upon receipt of the invoice.
+Payment is due from the third party agency within 30 days of receipt of the invoice.

-If payment is not received from the third party, the credit will be reversed from the student's account and the student will be responsible for payment.
-The student will be notified by email if the credit is reversed from the student account after the add/drop period.
-Students may also receive late fees and a financial hold which would prohibit enrollment activity, obtaining transcripts, diplomas, or certificates of degree.
+If payment is not received from the agency, any credit will be reversed from the student's account and the student will be responsible for payment.
+The student will be notified by email if credit is reversed after the add/drop period.
+Late fee(s) and/or account holds may apply.

 Department of Military and Veterans Affairs